sonbachmi/son-datachat/README.md

 ### Frontend Client

 Inside `frontend` is a modern **React Typescript** application acting as a client UI to connect with the engine via the REST API.
 The flow is similar to the _Streamlit_ app.
 Response formats of text, `DataFrame` and images are supported.
+Messages in history can be reused as prompt by clicking on them.
 Mobile view is minimally supported.

 A working copy is already deployed here, which connects to the hosted API server: